Project-Hex/HexControl1920/README.md

 ## Communication / Drone Control

+Install [Mission Planner](http://ardupilot.org/planner/), so you can view your simulation.

 Install Python 2.7 from the [anaconda website](https://www.anaconda.com/distribution/#download-section).
 (Make sure that you note the install path)

 Once installed, run the anaconda navigator, go to environments and create a new environment, making sure that Python 2.7 is selected.